-Many of you who are using Docker are embracing the Docker way and taking a container-only approach.
-As we release our new Docker integration, we don’t want to force you to break from a container-only strategy because of the traditional Datadog agent architecture.
-Instead, we’ve also embraced the Docker way and we’re pleased to announce a Docker-ized Datadog agent deployed in a container.
+Many Docker users are embracing the Docker way and taking a container-only approach.
+As we developed our Docker integration, we didn’t want to force you to break from a container-only strategy because of the traditional Datadog Agent architecture.
+Instead, we’ve also embraced the Docker way and released a Docker-ized Datadog Agent deployed in a container.

 The Docker philosophy